Requesting Services & Chargeback Rates

 Measures of eye health and complications: refraction and visual acuity, dilated fundus examinations, color fundus photography, fluorescein angiography, optical coherence tomography (OCT), OCT angiography, adaptive optics scanning laser ophthalmoscopy, and electroretinography.

 Curated DNA collection.
 DNA samples from different groups of well-characterized individuals are available for studies involving human genetics.
-The Core repository houses the collection of ~6,000 DNA samples developed through the Molecular Phenotyping and Genotyping Core.
-Samples, some of which are linked to plasma and serum samples, are organized in seven panels (Table 1).
+The Core repository houses the collection of ~7,100 DNA samples developed through the Molecular Phenotyping and Genotyping Core.
+Samples, some of which are linked to plasma and serum samples, are organized in several panels and sub-panels (Table 1).

 Induced pluripotent cells.
 Protocols are available for skin-punch biopsy or phlebotomy to procure cells for induced pluripotent stem cell (iPSC) generation with consultation on experimental design and preparation of appropriate IRB documents along with assistance in patient accrual and consent, and help obtaining detailed medical records that are de-identified or coded prior to release to scientific collaborators who use the derived cell lines.
 The Core’s browsable catalog can be used to locate >130 iPSC lines from individuals with diabetes (including T1D, T2D, and MODY), insulin resistance, related syndromes, and from control subjects, with accompanying phenotypic data.